blastcloud/guzzler-docs/docs/helpers/readme.md

 ];
 ```

-Individual indexes and sub-indexes of the request can also be requested directly.
+Individual indexes and sub-indexes of the history can also be requested directly.

 ```php
 $second = $this->guzzler->getHistory(1);